garg-tanisha/WorkForce-Project/README.md

 ## Overview
 Created an application working in a two role system.
 Also, users can request or provide service all through this single system.
 Two role system includes :
-  a.
-The customers can get services as per their needs
+- The customers can get services as per their needs
-  b.
-The service providers can offer the service as per their preference
+- The service providers can offer the service as per their preference

 ## Features
 Some of the features added are:
-  a. negotiation of price, ratings, distance for customers and service providers
+- negotiation of price, ratings, distance for customers and service providers
-  b. google maps functionality for location tracking,
+- google maps functionality for location tracking,
-  c. reCAPTCHA check to verify if person is robot
+- reCAPTCHA check to verify if person is robot
-  d. interactive UI for making it user friendly
+- interactive UI for making it user friendly

 ## Demo